 Click here to view our YouTube video on Tongue & Groove Planes.

-To protect your tools, you should oil, wax, and/or wrap them after use.
-At the least, wipe your fingerprints off with an oily rag.
-We recommend Camellia or Jojoba Oil - vegetable oil based products.
-They are non-toxic, odor free and easy to use.
+Tools with Iron bodies should be kept lightly oiled or waxed to prevent rust.
+We recommend Jojoba Oil, a vegetable oil based product.
+It is non-toxic, odor-free and easy to use.
 Also, in our shop, we use a fine abrasive handblock to remove any light surface oxide from tool bodies and blades.
-The oils and the abrasive handblock are available from us.
+Jojoba Oil and abrasive handblocks are available from us.

 Materials and workmanship are guaranteed for the life of your tool.
 Call for repairs or replacement parts.
 We are available for advice if you ever have a problem using your tool.